terrytaylorbonn/terrytaylorbonn.github.io/pal.markdown

 - **Palantir enterprise systems utilize AI as a helpful assistant** (not as a replacement for human intelligence).
 - **Palantir's built-in AI help (FDE) makes it possible to complete the demos** (without human assistance).

-**Palantir Foundry represents the logical culmination of ZiptieAI:** (2) neural networks, (2b) models, (3) agents, (3b) workflows, and (3c) enterprise platforms brought together in a single system.
+**Palantir Foundry represents the logical culmination of ZiptieAI:**
+- (2) neural networks,
+- (2b) models,
+- (3) agents,
+- (3b) workflows, and
+- **(3c) enterprise platforms**<br>

+brought together in a single system.
 One reason I find Palantir's approach appealing is that **AI is used as a powerful engineering tool within a governed enterprise platform**, rather than as a replacement for human judgment.

 <!--
 Palantir Foundry represents the logical culmination of ZiptieAI: neural networks, models, agents, workflows, AI assistance, governance, and enterprise systems brought together in a single platform.
 I view AI as a powerful engineering tool rather than true intelligence.
 This is one reason I find Palantir's approach appealing: AI is used as a helpful assistant within a governed enterprise platform rather than as a replacement for human judgment.